Nima-MJ/Covid_Risk_Monitor/README.md

 # Covid_Risk_Monitor

 ## **Project Description**
-The idea of this project is to design an IoT device that monitors a user’s covid risk level based on their daily activities and interactions.
-This device will make it easier for users to abide by the Public Health covid-19 guidelines and prevent rapid growth of covid-19 cases.
-The device will detect other humans through their emitted energy (electromagnetic radiation) and read their temperature.
-We also keep track of their distance (at least two meters) with our user.
-This device will also keep track of the user's location,which will allow the user to see who they might have been in contact with.
-This way if one user tests positive, we can alert other users who were at the same location about a potential exposure to covid-19.
-Taking into account all the data gathered through the day, the user will be notified of their risk level or get an exposure warning.
+The purpose of this project is to create an IoT device that assesses a user's covid risk level based on their daily activities and interactions.
+The device will facilitate adherence to Public Health covid-19 guidelines and reduce the spread of the virus.
+It detects other people through electromagnetic radiation and measures their temperature, ensuring a safe distance of at least two meters with the user.
+The device also tracks the user's location to provide information about potential exposure to covid-19.
+Based on the collected data, the device informs the user of their risk level or issues an exposure warning.

 ## Components
-Data by the sensors and sent to raspberry pi, the raspberry pi then sends the data trhough a payload to IoT hub.
-The data is sent every two seconds to the IoT Hub and displayed to the user.
-(Code in SensorToCloud.py file)
+The sensors gather data and send it to the Raspberry Pi, which then sends the information through a payload to the IoT Hub.
+This data is updated every two seconds and displayed to the user through the IoT Hub.
+The implementation of this process is included in the SensorToCloud.py file.
+For more detailed information, please refer to the [Project Design PDF](https://github.com/Nima-MJ/Covid_Risk_Monitor/blob/a3f31e51de76bcdb13b05ddeff201441e2caca76/src/Project%20Design.pdf) and [Project Proposal PDF](https://github.com/Nima-MJ/Covid_Risk_Monitor/blob/a3f31e51de76bcdb13b05ddeff201441e2caca76/src/Project%20proposal.pdf).

 ## Technologies Used
 - Python